Prath4AI/PostgreSQL_Pizza_Sales_Analysis/README.md

-13. Determine the top 3 most ordered pizza types based on revenue for each pizza category. select name, category, revenue from (select name, category, revenue, rank() over(partition by category order by revenue desc) as rn from
+**13. Determine the top 3 most ordered pizza types based on revenue for each pizza category.**

+select name, category, revenue from (select name, category, revenue, rank() over(partition by category order by revenue desc) as rn from
 (SELECT
     pizza_type.category,